ethereum/ethereumj/ethereumj-core/src/main/java/org/ethereum/config/README.md

 Typesafe config defines nice conventions about configuring defaults in a resource called "reference.conf".
 Reference.conf has the same format as application.conf, but it is intended to be provided within a jar file by developers, while application.conf can be placed on the application CLASSPATH or *at any file or URL* (specified in a System property) to selectively override defaults.
-Here is an example [reference.conf](https://github.com/swaldman/ethereumj/blob/experimental/ethereumj-core/src/main/resources/reference.conf) file.
+Here is an example [reference.conf](../../../../resources/reference.conf) file.

+"application.conf" can also be specified as "application.properties", for users more comfortable with writing in properties file format. hierarchical keys are flattened into dot-separated paths.

 Typesafe config is especially good at integration.
 If an application embeds ethereum in a typesafe-config supporting application server, or uses other typesafe-configgy libraries, you end up with a unified, readable config file like this: